ssvlabs/ssv-network/docs/local-dev.md

 ### How to resolve issues during the verification

-- Error: no such file ro directory, open ‘…/artifacts/build-info/XXXX...XXXX.json’
+- Error: no such file or directory, open ‘…/artifacts/build-info/XXXX...XXXX.json’

 This issue can be resolved by executing the following commands.